andresc-cw/gpu-maximizer/context/SHOP_ITEM_EDUCATION.md

 - **Liquid Cooling Only:** 1200W TDP—this is a space heater masquerading as a computer

 **Real-World Use:**
 The GB200 NVL72 rack (72 GB200s) offers 720 petaFLOPS—enough to train foundation models in record time.
-CoreWeave is deploying these for frontier AI workloads.
+GPU cloud providers are deploying these for frontier AI workloads.

 **Technical Tidbit:**
 Grace CPU's 72 cores might sound modest, but each core has 4MB of L2 cache (288MB total).
 That's more cache than most desktop CPUs have L3!